canopas/cloud-gallery/README.md

   it convenient to access and manage your files across multiple cloud providers.
 - **Auto Backup In Multiple Cloud**: Cloud Gallery will soon support backup in multiple cloud providers, ensuring that your media files are securely stored across multiple platforms.
-- **Enhance Security Features**: We're working on enhancing our security features to ensure that your data remains safe and secure.
 - **Improve User Experience**: We're continuously working on improving the user experience, with plans to incorporate additional features and enhancements shortly.
-- **Bug Fixes & Performance Improvements**: We're actively working on addressing any bugs and performance issues to ensure a seamless user experience.
-- **Feedback & Suggestions**: We value your feedback and suggestions.
-If you have any ideas or suggestions, please let us know.
-We'd love to hear from you!

 <br/>